openshift/enhancements/enhancements/observability/cluster-observability-operator-logging-stack.md

 ### Drawbacks

 The key threats of the above design that could lead to poor user experience and maybe higher migration/maintenance burden are:
-1. If and when the Operator Framework switches from existing resources (i.e. `Subscription` and `ClusterServiceVersion`) to new resources designed for multi-tenancy and allowing co-hosting multiple version of the same operator, will eventually mean a rewrite the entire machinery managing for example a `LoggingStack` resource.
+1. If and when the Operator Framework switches from existing resources (i.e. `Subscription` and `ClusterServiceVersion`) to new resources designed for multi-tenancy and allowing co-hosting multiple version of the same operator, will eventually mean a rewrite the entire machinery managing for example a `OperatorConfig` resource.
-2. Lifting the current limitation from allowing a single `LoggingStack` to multiple ones requires to manage upgrade paths from `ClusterLogForwarder/v1` to the upcoming `ClusterLogForwarder/v2` CRD.
-This tasks is considered to be undertaken by a conversion webhook in CLO but uncertain if and when it materializes.
-Thus the COO complexity might grow over time to supplement missing behavior as such to cope with user expectations.

 ## Open Questions [optional]